briannjuma/wildlife-tracker/README.md

 * Handlebars - UI templating language.
 * Postgress - relational database for application data storage.
 * Maven - build automation.

+## Contribution
+This is an open project and so all contributions are welcome.
+* Fork project.
+* Make modification.
+* Submit a pull request for review.

 ## Author
 Brian Juma.
 <br>